 Often, this produces a hissing or a pop sound, depending on the level of the excess pressure.
 If this propane tank valve releases the pressure with a hissing sound, the pressure build is low.
 On the other hand, a pop sound denotes high excess pressure build-up.

 So next time you hear this sort of sound, do not panic.
 You now know what it is.
 Once the pressure level resumes, the valve closes once more.

 The service valve opens or shuts off the gas flowing into the appliances in the house.
 It is another of the propane tank valves.
 It acts as a control link between the propane tank and the appliances.
-If you suspect gas leaks, turn this valve off immediately.
+If you suspect gas leaks based on the smell of propane, turn this valve off immediately.